Table of Contents

 PS.
 They tend to sell out.

 Looking for something more educational?
 Check out the Peabody-Essex Museum.
-It’s located right downtown and is the oldest continuously operating museum in the US!
+It’s located right downtown and is the oldest continuously operated museum in the US!

 Looking for a place to stay?
 Pay a visit to the historic Hawthorne Hotel, one of the most haunted hotels in the country.
-It’s beautiful, but you’re brave to stay here!
+It’s beautiful, but you’re brave to stay here during a Salem Halloween.

 Breakfast: The Ugly Mug.
 Super cute breakfast diner.
-Coffee is served in ugly mugs that people donated to the restaurant!
+Coffee is served in ugly mugs that people donate to the restaurant!
 If you find one you like, you can buy it!

 Lunch: Craving Mexican?
 The Howling Wolf is a personal favorite.

 Drinks: Head on up to the rooftop at the Salem Hotel!
-The drink menu is great and the views are even better.
+Their cocktail menu is great and the views are even better.